slmcrae/github-example/README.md

 # github-example
-This repository is a demonstration of how to create a github repository and properly set it up.
+This repository is a demonstration of how to create a github repository and properly set it up so that it can easily sync with its local version.